pegaltier/rfcs/2019-09-16-hpos-admin/README.md

 ## Access

 HoloPortOS will be listening for HPOS Admin related calls on port 443, because those calls arrive straight from user's device therefore there's no service on the way for port rewrite.

-HPOS Admin service needs to expose following functions:
-- serve static files of the HPOS Admin UI under `/`
-- expose HP management API under `/api/v1/` (auth required)
-- expose endpoint for websocket handshake under `/api/v1/ws` (auth required)
-- reject any other requests

-### Authorization

-Port 443 is open to internet therefore access authorization is of a high importance.

-Authorization schema is `X-Holo-Admin-Signature` HTTP header, followed by Base64-encoded Ed25519 signature.

-Example: `X-Holo-Admin-Signature: EGeYSAmjxp1kNBzXAR2kv7m3BNxyREZnVwSfh3FX7Ew`

-This authorization needs to be calculated in the nginx (or other service responsible for routing traffic) because Holochain Conductor (that receives websocket traffic) does not have capability for authorization check.

 ## Endpoints